erykjj/jwlmanager/README.md

 **NOTE**: This project is at mid-development stage.
 Some functions are not implemented as yet.
 All have to be fully tested.
-If you want a working implementation, have a look at my previous console-based Ruby script: [jwl-admin](https://gitlab.com/erykj/jwl-admin){:target="_blank"}.
+If you want a working implementation, have a look at my previous console-based Ruby script: <a href="https://gitlab.com/erykj/jwl-admin" target="_blank">jwl-admin</a>.

 ____